Electric (Robyn song): Release and promotion

 "Electric" was sent to Swedish radio stations on 22 March 1999.
 Robyn first performed the song on the televised Miss Sweden beauty pageant at the Stockholm Concert Hall on 27 March 1999.
-The single was released on 29 April 1999 in CD format by BMG Sweden, as the lead single for the singer's second studio effort My Truth (1999).
+The single was released on 12 April 1999 in CD format by BMG Sweden, as the lead single for the singer's second studio effort My Truth (1999).
 Eric Broms photographed the single cover art which features Robyn wearing a feather headpiece designed by Sebastian Wahl.
 The single release contains both the radio edit and the extended album version, which includes a 90-second intro.
 The maxi single includes the radio edit and remixes by Mad Professor, Internal Dread and Berger.
 A music video was made to promote the single.
 The video is set in a club where Robyn, wearing all-white clothing, is dancing and singing in the centre.
+It premiered on 16 May 1999 during the broadcast of the documentary Robyn – ingen vanlig Carlsson on SVT1.

 RCA Records, Robyn's international label at the time, planned to release "Electric" in the United States in September 1999, followed by the album in January 2000.
 The label wanted Robyn to re-record portions of the album as certain aspects reflected on the singer's abortion, a topic deemed unsuitable for the American market and pop radio.
 When she refused to make alterations, the two parties were unable to reach a compromise and My Truth and its singles were left unreleased outside of Sweden.

 Reception

 "Electric" received favorable reviews from music critics.
 While reviewing My Truth, a writer for Nöjesguiden particularly commended the single and "Main Thing".
 The writer praised the extended intro of "Electric", calling the first 90 seconds "magical".
 John Lucas of AllMusic deemed the single a stand-out and described it as "distinctive" and "minimal".
+A Smålandsposten critic also selected it as one of the best tracks on the album.
 Aftonbladets Per Bjurman praised the electronic funk sound.
 Göteborgs-Postens Patrik Lindgren appreciated that the album was not fitted to the American market, which he found apparent with "Electric".

 "Electric" made its debut on the Hitlistan singles chart at number eight on 22 April 1999.
 The next week, it ascended to acquire a peak position at number six.
 It became Robyn's third top-ten single on the chart, following "Do You Really Want Me (Show Respect)" and "Do You Know (What It Takes)".
 "Electric" stayed in the top-ten for four weeks, and remained on the chart for fourteen weeks in total.
 On 18 May 1999, it received a gold certification by the Swedish Recording Industry Association (GLF) for sales of 15,000 units.
 The single was placed at number 53 on the chart's year-end list of 1999.
 The track was the sixth most-played song of 1999 on Sveriges Radio P3.